Botanical Name: Valeriana officinalis.

 The common dosage for valerian root in capsule form for insomnia relief is 300 to 600 mg of the extract.
 This is equal to about 2 to 3 grams of the dried root infused in a tea.

-It is recommended that the herb be taken 30 minutes to two hours before bedtime.
+It is recommended that the herb is taken 30 minutes to two hours before bedtime.

 Possible Side Effects and Interactions of Valerian Root